loveencounterflow/coffeelibre/README.md

 ### What?

-**CoffeeLibre is an attempt to bring easier scripting with CoffeeScript to OpenOffice (OOo).**
+**CoffeeLibre is an attempt to bring easier scripting with CoffeeScript to Apache OpenOffice (AOO).**

 OpenOffice macros suffer from a number of problems:

 * they are hard to access and maintain from within the OpenOffice GUI;
-* writing macros with one of the several(!)* script editors provided by OOo is an unpleasant experience at best;
+* writing macros with one of the several(!)* script editors provided by AOO is an unpleasant experience at best;
-* writing OOo macros in JavaScript is possible, but results in incredibly convoluted code.
+* writing AOO macros in JavaScript is possible, but results in incredibly convoluted code.

 > *) I have no idea what it is that makes application authors assume they will be capable of writing a
 > decent embedded code editor; maybe the thinking is that programs like Calc and Writer are 'inherently more